AnggaR96s/Reforestation/README.md

-## Why did the half blind man fall in the well?
-Because he couldn't see that well!
+## What did the father tomato say to the baby tomato whilst on a family walk?
+Ketchup.